BestAnHongjun/VOC-Augmentation/README.md

 # VocAug
 It is difficult to find a script which can augment VOC-format dataset, especially the bbox.
 Or find a script needs complex requirements so it is hard to use.
 Or, it is offline but not online so it needs very very large disk volume.

-Here, is a simply transformer which can randomly augment VOC format dataset online!
+Here, is a simple transformer which can randomly augment VOC format dataset online!
 It can work with only numpy and cv2 packages!
 ### The highlight is,
 1) it augments both image and b-box!!!
 2) it only use cv2 & numpy, means it could be used simply without any other awful packages!!!